awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 }
 ```

 When you instantiate the `AWSCognitoCredentialsProvider`, pass the class that implements `AWSIdentityProviderManager` as the value of `identityProviderManager` in the constructor\.
-For more information, go to the [AWSCognitoCredentialsProvider](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSCognitoCredentialsProvider.html) reference page and choose **initWithRegionType:identityPoolId:identityProviderManager**\.
+For more information, go to the [https://github.com/aws-amplify/aws-sdk-ios](https://github.com/aws-amplify/aws-sdk-ios) reference page and choose **initWithRegionType:identityPoolId:identityProviderManager**\.

 ### JavaScript<a name="using-facebook-1.javascript"></a>

-To provide Facebook authentication, follow the [Facebook Login for the Web](https://developers.facebook.com/docs/facebook-login/login-flow-for-web/v2.3) to add the "Login with Facebook" button on your website\.
+To add Facebook authentication, follow the [Facebook Login for the Web](https://developers.facebook.com/docs/facebook-login/login-flow-for-web/v2.3) and add the **Login with Facebook** button on your website\.
 The Facebook SDK uses a session object to track its state\.
 Amazon Cognito uses the access token from this session object to authenticate the user, generate the unique identifier, and, if needed, grant the user access to other AWS resources\.

- Once you have authenticated your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider\.
+After you authenticate your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider\.

 ```
 FB.login(function (response) {